-- 10.17 The site lies towards the edge of the built-up part of Birchencliffe with open fields to the south and east.
+- 10.25 The site lies towards the edge of the built-up part of Birchencliffe with open fields to the south and east.
 The land to the north east is however currently being developed as part of a development of 95 dwellings that also includes a further area of open land towards the southeast.
 This approved development will therefore substantially alter the semi-rural character of the area and in this context it is considered that additional residential development on the site would not significantly harm the landscape character.
-Outline consent for development on the field to the west of the site has also been approved by the committee and if this land is developed it would further alter the character of the area. - 10.18 The application is in outline form with access the only matter applied for.
+Outline consent for development on the field to the west of the site has also been approved by the committee and if this land is developed it would further alter the character of the area. - 10.26 The application is in outline form with access the only matter applied for.
 The application specifies a maximum number of dwellings (10).
 Within the emerging Local Plan Policy PLP7 seeks to achieve a net density of at least 35 dwellings per hectare, where appropriate.
 The site is just under 0.4 hectares in size which equates to a density of approximately 25 dwellings per hectare.
 However, any development will need to respect the character of the area, including that of the development currently being built under application 2017/90180.
-As such this density of development is considered to be appropriate in this case.

-- 10.19 Consideration of scale and appearance are also reserved for future approval but officers are satisfied that a scheme can be brought forward that respects existing and planned development within the immediate vicinity of the site.
-The Planning Statement submitted in support of the application states that it is envisaged that the dwellings would be two storeys in height and constructed in artificial stone and slate.
-This would be compatible with the surrounding area. - 10.20 In principle the application is in accordance with Policies BE1 and BE2 of the UDP, PLP24 of the emerging Local Plan and guidance in the NPPF.
+As such this density of development is considered to be appropriate in this case. - 10.27 Consideration of scale and appearance are also reserved for future approval but officers are satisfied that a scheme can be brought forward that respects existing development as well as new development planned within the immediate vicinity.
+This includes the fields to the south and west that are subject to separate outline applications and which officers consider should be assessed holistically as part of a masterplanning exercise for this part of the housing allocation. - 10.28 The Planning Statement submitted in support of the application states that it is envisaged that the dwellings would be two storeys in height and constructed in artificial stone and slate.
+This would be compatible with the surrounding area. - 10.29 In principle the application is in accordance with Policies BE1 and BE2 of the UDP, PLP24 of the emerging Local Plan and guidance in the NPPF.